Itz-Subham/Digital-GatePass-System-Pro/README.md

 ## What's different from the original

 - Runs on a fully self-owned Firebase project (Firestore + Hosting), not a shared/borrowed backend
-- [Add your new features here as you build them — e.g. admin analytics, push notifications, role-based auth]
+- New features coming soon as I make em ;-;

 ---